apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-code.md

 With the core configuration settled, we turn our attention to code.

 ### Define Application Logic
-Let's create the app class we configured above.
+Let's create the application class we configured above.
 The next 8 sections walk you through writing the code for the Wikipedia application.

 Create a new class named `MyWikipediaApplication` in the `samza.examples.wikipedia.application` package.
 The class must implement `StreamApplication` and should look like this: